heyimalex/wafu/README.md

 The story for bundling is changing quickly, but it _looks_ like webpack 4+ has native support for importing wasm if you do it in an async import block.
 Check the demo folder for an example project, but basically if you put a module that _uses_ wafu behind an async import, you can go about your life as if loading is synchronous.

-Node support is coming at some point, but for now requires a bundler to translate the imports.
+Node support may be coming at some point, but for now requires a bundler to translate the imports.

 ## Differences from Fuse

-- Currently the results returned aren't exactly the same, though they're pretty close.
-Need to do more work here uncovering edge cases.
+I'm closing in on output being exactly the same between Fuse and wafu!
+Two well known differences:

+- Fuse treats leading and trailing whitespace as separate "tokens", but wafu filters them out.
+- Behavior for patterns longer than 32 chars is different from Fuse.
+I haven't decided exactly what the plan is here, but it should be rare enough that it's not a huge issue.

+If you notice any other cases where output diverges in ways other than minor score differences please file an issue!

+### Other differences

-- Fuse's `id` is removed.
-It's not hard for end users to do the same thing, and it simplifies the typescript types.
+- The output of wafu is always structured as `{ item: T, score: number, matches?: WafuMatch[] }`, which means that Fuse's `id` and `includeScore` options are removed as the item is always the original item and the score is always included.
+It's trivial for end users to achieve the same end results as these options, and it simplifies the typescript types significantly.
-- Fuse's `includeScore` is removed. wafu will **always** includes the score.
-Because of this, output is always nested into an object with `item` and `score` keys.
-- Fuse's `findAllMatches` is removed, and wafu behaves as if it's always set to `true`.
+- Fuse's `findAllMatches` option is removed, and wafu behaves as if it's always set to `true`.
 This simplifies the internal bitap code a little.
-- Fuse's `maxPatternLength` is removed.
-It's buggy in Fuse anyway, and pretty much has to be 32.
+- Fuse's `maxPatternLength` option is removed.
+It's buggy in Fuse and essentially has to be set to 32.
 - Fuse's `sortFn` is removed.
 Hopefully this isn't used much, but the main reason was I couldn't think of a nice way to do it!
-- Behavior for patterns or tokens longer than 32 chars is _very_ different from Fuse.
-Neither one is particularly good, so let's just hope this doesn't happen too often.
-Will need to do some more work here to define this better.
 - Not sure how well Fuse does, but wafu should do a good job of handling unicode.
-Grapheme clusters are not taken into account.
-If you've got weird text you should probably normalize it first.
+Grapheme clusters are not taken into account; if you've got weird text you should probably normalize it first.

 ## Performance

-This initial release was written in the most straightforward way I could think of, so there is a lot of low hanging fruit in terms of performance improvements.
+This initial release was written in the most straightforward way I could think of, so there is a lot of low hanging fruit in terms of improvements.
 Nevertheless, wafu appears to be faster than Fuse out of the box!

-However, the compiled wasm code _alone_ is currently 176KB to Fuse's 12KB.
+However, the compiled wasm code _alone_ is currently 216KB to Fuse's 12KB.
 This should improve in the future, but for now that makes this project kind of a toy!

 ## Development